USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/2006.14539">paper</a> /
             <a href="https://github.com/YuePengUSTC/AADR">code</a>
             <p></p>
-            <p>In this paper, we note that the equivalence between ADMM and Douglas-Rachford splitting reveals that ADMM is in fact a fixed-point iteration in a lower-dimensional space.
+            <p>In this project, we note that the equivalence between ADMM and Douglas-Rachford splitting reveals that ADMM is in fact a fixed-point iteration in a lower-dimensional space.
 By applying Anderson acceleration to such lower-dimensional fixed-point iteration, we obtain a more effective approach for accelerating ADMM.</p>
         </td>
         </tr>
     </tbody>